 (i) The fair value of the quoted equity instruments is estimated using a discounted cash flow model, which includes some assumptions that are not supported by observable market data.
 The key inputs used in determining the fair value include future rental income, capital expenditure and operating expenses.
 Management believes that capital expenditure is the only assumption to which there is a reasonably possible alternative.
 However, any significant capital expenditure above the estimated level would be factored into any future rental negotiations.
-Therefore, no sensitivity of changes in this
+Therefore, no sensitivity of changes in this input is undertaken.

 35. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (extract)